 Micro Hydro at CAT

 When CAT started in the mid-1970s, it was a big help that we had a great site for harnessing water power.
 We installed a second-hand micro-hydro turbine to provide much of the electricity we needed around the site.
 A few years ago CAT upgraded to a new turbine, which you can see if you visit.
 We’ve also built a new shelter and test rig for running educational workshops on water power.

 How much electricity can I generate from a water turbine?

 To estimate the energy that could be available, multiply the flow rate (in litres per second) by the head (in metres), and then by 10 (acceleration due to gravity).
 Halve that result, to account for losses and inefficiencies, to get an idea of potential power generation in watts.

 How much electricity you can generate per year will depend on the seasonal water flows on your site.
 For example, a 3 kilowatt (kW) turbine running for 4,400 hours (about half of the year) will produce: 3kW x 4400 hours = 13,200 kilowatt-hours (kWh).

 What sort of hydro turbine should I use?

 To choose a suitable turbine you will need to assess (or hire someone to assess) the available head and flow on your site.
-As the equation above makes clear, a higher head gives you more power to harness.
-Also, as a high head turbine will spin very quickly, there may be no need for complex gearboxes or belts.
+As the equation above makes clear, a bigger vertical drop will enable you to harness much more power.
+Also, because a high head turbine will spin very quickly, there may be no need for complex gearboxes or belts.

 You usually need a drop of over 10 metres for a higher head turbine to be viable.
 These types, such as Pelton or Turgo turbines, are comparatively cheap, easy to install and work well in a fluctuating water flow.